Top Credit Cards for Travel Points and Rewards | 2025 Update

-Trying to decide if the high fee for premium credit cards is worth it?
-I’ll take you through the 4 best luxury credit cards for travel points and benefits.
-Take a look at fees, perks, elite status, best ways to redeem, point value, what card to use for what purchases, and more!
+Trying to decide if the high fee for premium travel credit cards is worth it?
+This post will take you through the top credit cards for travel points and rewards.
+We'll dive into fees, perks, elite status, best ways to redeem, point value, what card to use for what purchases, and more!
+By the end of this post you should know whether it's smart to have one or all four cards in your wallet.

-The Chase Sapphire Reserve, American Express Platinum, Marriott Bonvoy Brilliant AMEX, and the Capital One Venture X (which replaced my Citi Prestige) are the best luxury credit cards.
+In my experience, the top credit cards for travel points are the Chase Sapphire Reserve, American Express Platinum, Marriott Bonvoy Brilliant AMEX, and the Capital One Venture X (which replaced my Citi Prestige a few years back).

 Though the annual fees may seem steep, the benefits, statement credits, instant elite status, and perks make these cards more than worthwhile.

-Trust me, it's worth it to spend some time figuring out your credit card strategy.
-I haven't paid for a flight in over ten years because I put time and effort into my personal credit card strategy and know you will reap the benefits too!
+Trust me, it's worth it to spend some time figuring out your credit card and travel points strategy.
+I haven't paid for a flight in 15+ years because I put time and effort into my credit card and travel points strategy.
+Do the same and you'll reap the benefits too!

 Why I don’t include access to hotel programs in the benefits summary

-Most premium credit cards come with access to a specific hotel program.
-The AMEX Platinum gives access to Fine Hotels & Resorts.
-The Chase Sapphire reserve includes access to the Luxury Hotel & Resort Collection.
+Most premium travel credit cards come with access to a specific hotel program.

 What is the benefit of booking through this collection or program?
 If you book through the program’s website, you’ll receive perks like a $100 spa credit, free breakfast, room upgrades, etc.

 I’m not including this in the perks summary for any card listed below.
-Every time I look into booking a hotel with one of these programs the price is always higher than if I booked directly with the hotel or if I used a booking website like hotels.com (even with the included benefits and free items).
+Every time I look into booking a hotel with one of these programs, the price is almost always higher than if I booked directly with the hotel or if I used a booking website like Expedia (even with the included benefits and free items).

-Global Entry ($100)/TSA Precheck ($85) Fee Credit – Global Entry includes TSA Precheck, so you might as well just get Global Entry.
+Global Entry ($120)/TSA Precheck ($85) Fee Credit – Global Entry includes TSA Precheck, so you might as well just get Global Entry.
 Global Entry lasts 5 years.
-Effectively, you’ll save $20 a year by having your Global Entry fee reimbursed every 5 years.
+Effectively, you’ll save $24 a year by having your Global Entry fee reimbursed every 5 years.

 Purchase Protection and Extended Warranty Protection – protection from damage or theft for 90 days (120 with Chase Sapphire Reserve) for new purchases and extended warranties.